Postgraduate Research: How to Apply

 Postgraduate Research Degrees at DCU

 All postgraduate research applications to DCU are processed through the University's Student Application Portal.
-Before applying, we recommend that you read the information below.
+Before making an application, we recommend that you read the information below.
 General information on making an application is available from the Registry website.

 All formal DCU research degree applications submitted online require the following:

 - An approved research project proposal